 The experience level names in Witchaven II were borrowed from old versions of Dungeons & Dragons; the names "Swashbuckler" and "Myrmidon" that would be between "Hero" and "Champion" in D&D were omitted but the progression is otherwise identical.

-The Witchaven demo includes the first three levels of Witchaven I, however, the maps are slightly different from the release versions.
-Also, it had a potion to increase your armor instead of the cure poison potion, and the short sword was not yet present.
+The Witchaven demo versions include the first three levels of Witchaven I, however, in most of them the maps are slightly different from the release versions.
+Also, these early releases had a potion to increase your armor instead of the cure poison potion, and the short sword was not yet present.
 For further info, take a look at the Witchaven versions page.

 The rat sprite used in Witchaven II made an earlier appearance in another Capstone game: Operation Body Count.